HSF/prmon/doc/CONTRIBUTING.md

 - Feature requests, for things that prmon could do in the future
 - Documentation improvements, for things that could be better explained

-That does not cover all contributions, so if you believe something can be useful to the project, please raise the issue.
+That does not cover all possible contributions, so if you believe something can be useful to the project, please raise the issue.

 ## Code of Conduct